gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

   [module source](https://www.terraform.io/docs/modules/sources.html) parameter for Terraform `module` blocks, including local file paths, Git URLs, and Git URLS with `ref` parameters.
 Terragrunt will download all the code in the repo (i.e. the part before the double-slash `//`) so that relative paths work correctly between modules in that repo.
+    - NOTE: the `source` parameter can be configured to pull terraform modules from any module registry using the `tfr` protocol.
+For example, to pull the `terraform-aws-modules/vpc/aws` module from the public Terraform registry, you can use the following as the source parameter: `tfr://registry.terraform.io/terraform-aws-modules/vpc/aws?version=3.3.0`
 - `extra_arguments` (block): Nested blocks used to specify extra CLI arguments to pass to the `terraform` CLI.
 Learn more about its usage in the [Keep your CLI flags DRY](/docs/features/keep-your-cli-flags-dry/) use case overview.
 Supports the following arguments: